 Advantages and Disadvantages of Gross Profit Ratio – The gross profit ratio is an indicator of a company’s overall profitability.
 It is represented as a percentage of a business’s operating profit of its sales or revenue.
-The disparity among profits and the expense of products sold is the gross profit (COGS).
+The disparity between profits and the expense of products sold is the gross profit (COGS).
 The GP figure is often referred to as the gross profit margin.
 The GP amount is moved to the credit side of the profit and loss statement.

 The GP ratio is a helpful statistic that provides important knowledge about the business’s financial wellbeing.
 A healthy GP ratio means that a company is running smoothly.
 It also reveals when a business has obtained more than its actual costs.
 It makes it easier to compare the business to rivals by comparing its gross profit margin.
 If your GP ratio is higher than those of your rivals, your company is operating efficiently.
 If it is not products in contrast to the rivals, it is a sign to pay attention to the elements of gross profit, which are sales, price, and manufacturing expense.